gaplo917/kotlin-vertexai-workbench-container/README.md

 This container can be used as a custom container for Google Cloud VertexAI Workbench instances.

+The architecture to build Vertex AI workbench container image.

 ![](assets/gcp-kotlin-vertexai-workbench.png)

 ## Lab 0: Create Vertex AI Workbench